maximusDecimalusMeridius/weather-tracker/README.md

 ## Description

-This is a class assignment that required us to build a weather dashboard, query a 3rd party weather API and display the data on the page.
+This is a class assignment that required us to build a weather dashboard, query a 3rd party weather API and display the data on the page, then save search history into localStorage.
 It meets the following acceptance criteria:

 - GIVEN a weather dashboard with form inputs